 Some of the exchanges like Coinsmarkets went offline stealing millions of dollars in crypto.
 Newzealand based crypto exchange Cryptopia went bank corrupt and still holding users crypto coins without any hope to resume the trading.
 And who doesn’t know about the Bitconnect crypto scam?
 One of the largest scam in cryptocurrency history.

-There were tons of hacks and attack on these exchanges as well as on the end-user accounts.
+There were tons of hacks and attacks on these exchanges as well as on the end-user accounts.
 Even I got hacked by Russian hackers and they stole my crypto worth $850 at that time.
+(You can check the video on my YouTube Channel)

 How to Protect Crypto Wallet From Hackers & Malware